-- · civil actions;
+- Civil actions

-- · criminal actions; and
+- Criminal actions

-- administrative measures
+- Administrative measures

 It is possible to start criminal proceedings against the infringing party by filing a criminal complaint, which is followed by seizure of the counterfeit goods.
-The confiscation and destruction of counterfeit products and a criminal sentence (which is one to three years imprisonment and a judicial fine of up to 20,000 days, in accordance with the daily limits stated in the law) is rendered against the infringer at the end of the proceeding.
-However, it is usually expected that an identical or almost identical trademark is used on counterfeit products in order to accept the infringement claim in criminal proceedings.
+The confiscation and destruction of counterfeit products and a criminal sentence (which is 1 to 3 years imprisonment and a judicial fine of up to 20,000 days-in accordance with the daily limits stated in the law-) is rendered against the infringer at the end of the proceeding.
+However, it is usually expected that an identical or almost identical trademark is used on the counterfeit products in order to accept the infringement claim in prosecution/criminal proceedings.

-Apart from trademark infringement, producing and selling counterfeit pharmaceuticals is specifically accepted as a type of crime in article 187 titled Production or Sale of Medicine such as to Risk the Life and Health of Others and article 186 titled the Trade of Decayed or Transformed beverages or pharmaceuticals of Turkish Criminal Law .
-For these crimes, a penalty of imprisonment for a term of one to five years and a judicial fine is imposed and, if the offence is committed by a physician or pharmacist or in the course of a profession or trade which is subject to official permission, the penalty shall be increased.
+Apart from trademark infringement, producing and selling counterfeit pharmaceuticals is specifically accepted as a type of crime in Article 187 titled Production or Sale of Medicine such as to Risk the Life and Health of Others and Article 186 titled the Trade of Decayed or Transformed beverages or pharmaceuticals of Turkish Criminal Law.
+For these crimes, a penalty of imprisonment for a term of one to five years and a judicial fine is imposed and if the offence is committed by a physician or pharmacist or in the course of a profession or trade which is subject to official permission the penalty shall be increased.

-Furthermore, as per the reference of Law on Pharmacists and Pharmacies No. 6197, article 43, the act should be punished in accordance with provisions of article 193 of Producing and Trading Toxic Substances crime that is issued under the Turkish Criminal Law.
+Furthermore, as per the reference of Law on Pharmacists and Pharmacies numbered 6197 article 43, the act should be punished in accordance with provisions of article 193 Producing and Trading Toxic Substances crime that is issued under the Turkish Criminal Law.

-Since the injured party in all the above-mentioned crimes (excluding trademark infringement) is the public or the state (if the pharmaceuticals are smuggled), those crimes are defined as crimes against public health or the state.
+Since the injured party in all the above-mentioned crimes (excluding trademark infringement) is the public or the state (if the pharmaceuticals are smuggled), those crimes are defined as the crimes against the public health/state.
 In such cases, the owner of the trademark or the licensee is not a party to the criminal proceedings.
 The investigation would be conducted by the public prosecutor ex officio in favour of the public.

-A suspect accused of infringing the products can be charged for all of the mentioned offences that arise out of their single act of producing and selling unlicensed or counterfeit pharmaceuticals.
+A suspect accused of infringing the products can be charged for all of the mentioned offences that arise out of their single act of producing and selling unlicensed/counterfeit pharmaceuticals.
 If a criminal proceeding has been initiated ex officio in favour of the public against these products, after that (depending on the nature of each case) a trademark infringement complaint can be filed as well.

 Also, the Ministry of Health has an online system named Pharmaceutical Track and Trace System to deal with counterfeiting, smuggling, falsification, bar code scamming, illegal diversion and the distribution of pharmaceutical products within Turkey's supply chain.
-Furthermore, the track and trace system enables easy recall procedures when urgent requirements arise - which was a plus during the covid-19 pandemic for collecting the pharmaceuticals that were used during treatment protocols.
+Furthermore, the track and trace system enables easy recall procedures when urgent requirements arise - which was a plus during the Covid-19 pandemic for collecting the pharmaceuticals that were used during treatment protocols.

-The Law on Pharmacists and Pharmacies, article 18, foresees administrative fines for pharmaceutical products that are not produced in accordance with the marketing authorisation files, in case such action does not constitute a crime in terms of the Turkish Criminal Law and the Anti-Smuggling Law.
+The Law on Pharmacists and Pharmacies article 18 foresees administrative fines for pharmaceutical products that are not produced in accordance with the marketing authorization files, in case such action does not constitute a crime in terms of the Turkish Criminal Law and Anti-Smuggling Law.